 Steps (Supporting Those Experiencing Personal Sadness) – Tovey Bros sponsors Steps several times during the year without any cost to those who come along.
-Their aim isto provide a safe place for bereaved people to find support, reassurance and information on their unique, natural but often difficult grief journey.
+Their aim is to provide a safe place for bereaved people to find support, reassurance and information on their unique, natural but often difficult grief journey.
+Please refer to our Steps leaflet 2023 above for further details.

 We also publish a twice yearly bereavement support newsletter called Consolo.
-To download the latest issue, please click here.
+To download the latest issue, please click below:

 Cruse Gwent – Tovey Bros has close links with CRUSE Gwent who can be contacted on 01633 251982 for information on a wide range of issues, both practical and emotional, relating to bereavement.
 They are an excellent source of support and a helpful resource.
 Their offices are open Monday to Friday 09.00am to 3.30pm.
 For further information or for anyone interested in becoming a bereavement support volunteer please call the CRUSE Gwent number or email them: email@example.com